Exponential smoothing

+where $\alpha$ is the smoothing factor, and $0 < \alpha < 1$.
+If $s_{t-1}$ is substituted into $s_{t}$ continuously so that the formula of $s_{t}$ is fully expressed in terms of $\{x_t\}$, then exponentially decaying weighting factors on each raw data $x_t$ is revealed, showing how exponential smoothing is named.

+The simple exponential smoothing is not able to predict what would be observed at $t + m$ based on the raw data up to $t$, while the double exponential smoothing and triple exponential smoothing can be used for the prediction due to the presence of $b_t$ as the sequence of best estimates of the linear trend.

 Basic (simple) exponential smoothing

 The use of the exponential window function is first attributed to Poisson as an extension of a numerical analysis technique from the 17th century, and later adopted by the signal processing community in the 1940s.
 Here, exponential smoothing is the application of the exponential, or Poisson, window function.
-Exponential smoothing was first suggested in the statistical literature without citation to previous work by Robert Goodell Brown in 1956, and then expanded by Charles C. Holt in 1957.
+Exponential smoothing was suggested in the statistical literature without citation to previous work by Robert Goodell Brown in 1956, and expanded by Charles C. Holt in 1957.
 The formulation below, which is the one commonly used, is attributed to Brown and is known as "Brown’s simple exponential smoothing".
-All the methods of Holt, Winters and Brown may be seen as a simple application of recursive filtering, first found in the 1940s to convert finite impulse response (FIR) filters to infinite impulse response filters.
+All the methods of Holt, Winters, and Brown may be seen as a simple application of recursive filtering, first found in the 1940s to convert finite impulse response (FIR) filters to infinite impulse response filters.

 The simplest form of exponential smoothing is given by the formula: